VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 Aliases: `--revolver`

-**--test-framework**
+**--test-frameworks**

-Name of the test framework's runner class to use while running tests
+Names of the test frameworks' runner classes to use while running tests.
+Skips framework lookup and only runs passed frameworks.

+Aliases: `--test-framework`

 **--require-tests**